 The trigeminal autonomic cephalalgias (TACs) are a group of primary headache disorders characterized by unilateral trigeminal distribution pain that occurs in association with ipsilateral cranial autonomic features [1,2].
-The TACs include cluster headache, paroxysmal hemicrania, short-lasting unilateral neuralgiform headache attacks with conjunctival injection and tearing (SUNCT), and short-lasting unilateral neuralgiform headache attacks with cranial autonomic symptoms (SUNA) .
+The TACs include cluster headache, paroxysmal hemicrania, short-lasting unilateral neuralgiform headache attacks, and hemicrania continua .

 Despite their common elements, the TACs differ in attack duration and frequency, as well as the response to therapy (table 1).

-- Cluster headache has the longest attack duration and relatively low attack frequency
+●Cluster headache has a relatively long attack duration and relatively low attack frequency

-- Paroxysmal hemicrania has intermediate duration and intermediate attack frequency
+●Paroxysmal hemicrania has an intermediate attack duration and frequency